kimwalisch/primecount/doc/Hard-Special-Leaves.md

   // Each iteration corresponds to one counter level for (Counter& counter : counters_)
   {
-    // If the start number has been increased by any of the
+    // To support resuming from the previous stop number,
-    // previous levels, then we need to update some values
+    // we have to update the current counter level's
-    // of the current counter level.
-This is required to
+    // values if the start number has been increased
-    // support resuming from the previous stop number. if (start > prev_start)
+    // in any of the previous levels. if (start > prev_start)
     {
       counter.start = start;